thoughtspot/thoughtspot_rest_api_v1_python/README.md

 whereas otherwise you would need to specify both type and sub-type for a Worksheet or other data object

     objs = ts.metadata_listobjectheaders(object_type=MetadataTypes.WORKSHEET, subtypes=[MetadataSubtypes.WORKSHEET], sort='MODIFIED', sort_ascending=False, category=category_filter, fetchids=object_guid_list)

+Other ENUMs include: `Sorts`, `Categories`, `ShareModes`, `Privileges`, `PermissionTypes`, and `GroupVisibility`.
+Often the keys for these enums is no different than the string values themselves, but they provide easy access to the full set of values when using auto-complete in your IDE.

 ### metadata_listobjectheaders and metadata_list
 The `metadata/listobjectheaders` and `metadata/list` REST API endpoints do relatively the same thing, although there are slight differences in the responses from each call.